Dimitris1108/Employee-Department-Project-Management-API/README.md

 }
 ```

-The `projectCode` is generated automatically from an external API + project ID.
+The `projectCode` is generated automatically from an external API.

 ### Employee-Project Assignments